Ruby Payne-Scott

+Ruby Violet Payne-Scott (28 May 1912 – 25 May 1981) was an Australian pioneer in radiophysics and radio astronomy.

 Early life and education

 Ruby Payne-Scott was born on 28 May 1912 in Grafton, New South Wales, the daughter of Cyril Payne-Scott and his wife Amy (née Neale).
 She later moved to Sydney to live with her aunt.
 There she attended the Penrith Public Primary School (1921–24), and the Cleveland-Street Girls' High School (1925–26), before completing her secondary schooling at Sydney Girls High School.
 Her school leaving certificate included honours in mathematics and botany.

 She won two scholarships to undertake tertiary education at the University of Sydney, where she studied physics, chemistry, mathematics and botany.
 She earned a BSc in 1933—the third woman to graduate in physics there—followed by an MSc in physics in 1936 and a Diploma of Education in 1938.

 Early career

 In 1936, Payne-Scott conducted research with William H. Love at the Cancer Research Laboratory at the University of Sydney.
 They determined that the magnetism of the Earth had little or no effect on the vital processes of beings living on the Earth by cultivating chicken embryos with no observable differences, despite being in magnetic fields up to 5,000 times as powerful as that of the Earth.
 Some decades earlier it was a widely held belief that the Earth's magnetic field produced extensive effects on human beings, and many people would sleep only with the head to the north and the body parallel to the magnetic meridian.

-After her cancer research, she worked for year and a term as a secondary school teacher at St Peter's Woodlands Grammar School from 1938 through 1939.
+After her cancer research, she worked for a year and a term as a secondary school teacher at St Peter's Woodlands Grammar School from 1938 through 1939.
 Shortly after this, Payne-Scott joined AWA, a prominent electronics manufacturer and operator of two-way radio communications systems in Australia.
 Although originally hired as a librarian, her work quickly expanded to leading the measurements laboratory and performing electrical engineering research.
 She left AWA in August 1941, having grown displeased with its research environment.